gcarrascohuertas/electrochemical_ORR_procesing_autolab/README.md

 - Koutecky-levich plots.
 - Bode and Nyquist plots for nitrogen (0 rpm, 1000 rpm and 2000 rpm) and oxygen (1600 rpm).
 - Number of electrons involved in ORR.
-- Limiting current in ORR.
+- Limiting current for ORR.
-- Halfway potential in ORR.
+- Halfway potential for ORR.

 # ORR reaction in electrochemistry